akka/akka/akka-docs/src/main/paradox/remoting.md

 <a id="remote-security"></a>
 ## Remote Security

-An `ActorSystem` should not be exposed via Akka Remote over plain TCP to an untrusted network (e.g. internet).
+An `ActorSystem` should not be exposed via Akka Remote over plain TCP to an untrusted network (e.g. Internet).
 It should be protected by network security, such as a firewall.
 If that is not considered as enough protection [TLS with mutual authentication](#remote-tls)  should be enabled.